SAP/project-sailor/docs/contributing.rst

 ~~~~~~~~~~~~~
 You have cloned the Github project.
 Every instruction assumes that you are currently in the project folder on your development machine.

 Ideally you have created a dedicated python environment for development with "Sailor".
-Please check ``python_requires`` in ``setup.py`` for the currently supported python versions and use the most recent eligible version.
+Please check the classifiers in ``setup.py`` for the currently supported python versions and use the most recent eligible version.

 Installation